oskarkk/pvparena/doc/goals/physicalflags.md

 <br>

 Flags have to be added afterwards.
-In order to do that, use `/pa [arenaname] [teamname]flag` \- this enables setting.
+In order to do that, use `/pa [arenaname] flag [teamname]` \- this enables setting.
 Just left click on your flag block.
 Clicked block must have same type as defined in your config.
 However nothing will happen.